Which San Francisco Tango Teacher is Better

 Tango had global influence starting with the beginning of the 20th century which made imprints in books, movies, music, and memories of people.
 Now tango is still an artifact of the past.
 Being interested in history and literature I have had quite a thick layer of tango in my mind before I met tango dancers in San Francisco.
 But I have met a first tango teacher 20 years ago, a friend of my family.
 It was a woman from Belarus who was a Russian guerrilla spy during 2nd World War.
 She danced tango in occupied Minsk.
 Then she was taken by Germans to France to work in a camp.
 She fled, met her French friends, and there in France she danced more tango in 1944-1947.
 It is her image, with which I subconsciously check everything I learn and deduct about tango.

 Most important in studying Argentine Tango is to dance.
 Dance, dance, dance !
 Try something new little by little, improvise.
 Change something slightly.
 Variate.
 Explore.
 Gently.
 If you do that everything will come itself, naturally, when time comes, when you have built up necessary basement and skill.
 This is most important.
 Always try to dance your best, give your partner pleasure of dancing.
 Watch what she/he likes.
 Be a teacher of yourself, which you ultimately are.
+And good luck to find a really good teacher !
+It worth looking for.
+At steak is incredible amount of your time and, well, money.

 Go to the Top